jxmot/reCAPTCHA/README.md

 * An administration form is planned that will allow an admin user to enter sites into the database.
 * Might create a MongoDB version.
+* Store the CSS in the site config data.

 (c) 2017 Jim Motyl